 - Keep a site linkable.
 If you are generating top-grade content, you’ve completed step one.
 You will also want to evaluate links on your pages and undertake link-building campaigns if you haven’t already.

 As we pointed out last year, healthcare organizations need to view a website as the digital face of their organization.
-As 2024 approaches, organizations should recommit to retooling their sites to focus on patient needs.
+In 2024, organizations should recommit to retooling their sites to focus on patient needs.